SCALe Collection

 Abstract

 Experience shows that most software contains coding flaws that lead to vulnerabilities.
-Static analysis tools produce a large number of alerts with high false-positive rates that an engineer must painstakingly examine to find legitimate flaws.
-Researchers in the SEI's CERT Division have developed SCALe—Source Code Analysis Laboratory—to help analysts be more efficient and effective at auditing source code for security flaws.
+Static analysis tools produce many alerts, some of which are false positives, that engineers painstakingly examine to find legitimate flaws.
+Researchers in the Software Engineering Institute’s (SEI’s) CERT Division have developed Source Code Analysis Laboratory (SCALe) to help analysts be more efficient and effective at auditing source code for security flaws.

 What Is SCALe?